utah-cs3550-fa24/assignments/hw3.md

 2. How many of submissions are assigned to "you"
 3. How many total students there are

-For item (2), you can assume "you" is the user with a name of `ta1`.
+For item (1), do not loop over submissions one by one.
+Use the `count` query operator instead.
+For item (2), you can count submissions to the user named `ta1`.
 For item (3), you can use the following code to find the total number of students:

     models.Group.objects.get(name="Students").user_set.count()